-The successful candidate will join a dynamic Modern Languages team in the College including Official Fellows in French (prof. Nikolaj Lübecker) and German (Professor Barry Murnane), a lecturer in Early Modern French Literature, a specialist language teacher in German, as well College Lecturers in French Linguistics, Russian, Spanish, Italian and German.
-The post offers the opportunity to develop skills in scholarship, teaching and academic administration in a supportive environment.
+The successful candidate will join a vigorous Modern Languages team in the College including Official Fellows in French (prof. Nikolaj Lübecker) and German (Professor Barry Murnane), Specialist Language Teachers in French and German, College Lecturers in French Linguistics, Russian, Spanish, Italian and German.
+The post offers the opportunity to develop skills in research, teaching and academic administration in a supportive environment.